HonestArchivist/BCH-Subreddit/README.md

 ## Archive for r/BTC: BCH Subreddit
--  Disclaimer: It has been argued by BCH supporters that r/BTC is not exclusively a BCH subreddit.
+-  Disclaimer: It has been claimed by BCH supporters that r/BTC is not exclusively a BCH subreddit.
 But, whereas the term "r/BTC community/subreddit" might be used.
 The term "BTC community/subreddit" would not be.
 This is because it would be strange for the "BCH communinity/subreddit" to refer to itself as the "BTC community/subreddit" despite using r/BTC as their subreddit.
 - [Bitcoin Cash: The People](https://read.cash/@Read.Cash/bitcoin-cash-the-people-66e43350)
 ### Screenshots
 - The initial folder [RBTC] is partial and incomplete as this was initiated on 20-06.